 Muhammad Ahmed received his B.Sc. and M.Sc. degrees in Electrical Engineering from Ain Shams University, Cairo, Egypt, in 2010 and 2015, respectively.
 From 2010 to 2015 he was an Analog/Mixed-Signal IC Design Engineer at MEMS Vision LLC, Cairo, Egypt, where he worked on the design of high-performance clocking circuits, power management integrated circuits, and low-power, high-resolution Data Converters.
-Since 2015, he has been pursuing his Ph.D. degree at the Power Management Research Lab, Dept. of Electrical and Computer Engineering, The Ohio State University, Columbus, OH, USA.
-His Ph.D. research includes high-frequency on-chip switching power converters and low-noise power converters for mixed-signal SoCs.
-In 2017, he was an intern with Texas Instruments Inc., Dallas, Texas, USA, where he worked on developing low-noise, high-efficiency Buck Converters for Microcontroller applications.
-Mr. Ahmed received the Best M.Sc.
-Thesis Award from Ain Shams University in 2015.
-He serves as a reviewer for the IEEE Transactions on Circuits and Systems I and II, and the IEEE International Symposium on Circuits and Systems.
+In 2018, he received his Ph.D. degree from the Power Management Research Lab, Dept. of Electrical and Computer Engineering, The Ohio State University, Columbus, OH, USA.
+His Ph.D. research focused on high-frequency on-chip switching power converters and low-noise power converters for mixed-signal SoCs.
+Since 2018, Dr. Ahmed has been with Texas Instruments Inc., Dallas, Texas, where he is working on Analog and Power Managment Integrated Circuits.
+Dr. Ahmed received the Best M.Sc.
+Thesis Award from Ain Shams University in 2015, the 1st place in the Kraus Memorial Graduate Student Poster Competition at The Ohio State University in 2018, and the IEEE Solid-State Circuits Society Student Travel Grant (STGA) in 2018.
+He serves as a reviewer for IEEE Transactions on Circuits and Systems (TCAS)-I, and TCAS-II, IEEE International Symposium on Circuits and Systems, IEEE International Midwest Symposium on Circuits and Systems.